gelguy/wilder.nvim/README.md

 ### Vim-specific optimisations

-Using the Python remote plugin with `yarp` is slow, which may cause latency when getting cmdline completions.
+Using the Python remote plugin is slow, which may cause latency when getting cmdline completions.

 `wilder#vim_fuzzy_filter()` should be performant enough as long as the number of candidates is not too large.